Cross Domain Early Crop Mapping using CropSTGAN: Introduction

-This paper presents the Crop Generative Adversarial Network (CropGAN) to address domain shift issues that arise in early crop mapping applications, both across regions and years.
-We assume that only one source domain has labelled data for model training.
-The objective is to map a specific type of crop (e.g., corn) in a target domain for which no labelled data is available.
-Toward this requirement, the proposed approach considers applying an unsupervised domain adaptation technique to learn a mapping function to transform the spectral features of the target domain to the source domain while preserving their local structure.
-For example, the spectral features of corn cultivated in the target domain might exhibit distinct patterns from those in the source domain.
-After applying CropGAN, the difference between corn in the two domains should be minimized while the corn and other types of land covers in the target domain are still distinguishable.
-This transformation facilitates knowledge transformation from the labelled source domain to the unlabeled target domain, allowing the target domain to directly use the models trained on the source domain without degrading the performance.
+To address this domain shift challenge encountered in early crop mapping endeavors under relevantly substantial discrepancies in data distribution across the domains, this paper introduces the Crop Mapping Spectral-temporal Generative Adversarial Neural Network (CropSTGAN) framework.
+The system's primary goal is to identify a specified crop variety, such as corn, within a target area lacking labelled data.
+To fulfil this aim, the CropSTGAN framework employs an unsupervised domain adaptation (UDA) strategy, a technique for adapting a model from a source domain with labelled data to an unlabelled target domain.
+The innovative method learns a function that transforms the spectral characteristics features of the target area to the source domain while retaining their local structure.
+For instance, the spectral features of corn in the target domain may diverge from those in the source domain.
+The CropSTGAN framework first transforms the target domain's spectral features to resemble those of the source domain, thereby minimizing the discrepancies in feature patterns between the transformed target data and the original source data, all the while maintaining the distinguishability of corn and other land cover types within the target region.
+This process enables the straightforward application of a crop mapping model, trained within the source domain, to the target domain without diminishing its precision.